 Community-Led Recovery: Grenfell Population Health Monitoring Information Meeting

-On 19 November 2025, an important community meeting took place at Bay 20, bringing together local residents, NHS North West London representatives, and public health officials.
+On 19 November 2025, the first community meeting took place at Bay 20, bringing together local residents, NHS North West London representatives, and public health officials.
 The session aimed to provide clear, accessible information about population health monitoring and its role in supporting recovery for those affected by the Grenfell tragedy.
+Find out more.

 Grenfell Firefighter research study: Key findings